gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Implementation Plan

-- Allow a rule-based plugin to add general rules via the @Rule annotation
-- If a rule-based plugin has a @ComponentModel annotation
+- If a plugin RuleSource has a @ComponentModel annotation
     - Automatically apply the 'language-base' plugin
     - Inspect any declared rules for ones that create Library instances via a `CollectionBuilder<? extends Library>`.
     - The library-creation rule will be executed when closing the LibraryContainer.
 This mechanism can be specific to the language-base plugin.
+- TBD: elaborate this

 #### Open issues